Jeanolos/simplebanking/readme.md

 ##### depositAnywhere (Default: false)
 Similar to the withdrawAnywhere setting.
 This option allows players to deposit cash into their bank account from anywhere.
 By default the player must be in 1 of the 6 bank stores.
+##### displayBankBlips (Default: true)
+Displays the locations of banks on the map.
+Default to show markers on map.
+##### displayAtmBlips (Default: false)
+Displays the locations of atms on the map.
+Default to hide markers on map.
+I do not recommend using this option it is very ugly and clutters the map.
+Some icons overlap because some locations have more than one atm.

 #### Note
 This is the initial release, some bugs may still be present.
 Please report them and I will fix them.